Table of Contents

 - Doctor Acceptance: Clinicians must balance patient care with data entry.
 Involving them in tool development and gathering their feedback can enhance adoption.

 - Ethical Concerns: Overreliance on predictive analytics in healthcare may lead some doctors to trust algorithms blindly.
-Emphasizing that AI provides recommendations—not mandates—helps ensure responsible decision-making.
+Emphasizing that AI provides recommendations, not mandates, helps ensure responsible decision-making.

 - Algorithm Bias & Regulations: Bias can affect model accuracy, and there are no strict regulations governing AI development.
 Regular audits and vendor feedback loops can help maintain fairness and relevance.